Georgi Alexandrov Stankov, May 12, 2019

-I have shown that language is a categorical system, and that every linguistic term has a mathematical background.
-This is clearly expressed in the new space-time symbolism I have developed: The linguistic-descriptive expression of the primary term as “space-time” can be as well presented mathematically as follows:
+I have shown that language is a categorical system and that every linguistic term has a mathematical background.
+This is clearly expressed in the new space-time symbolism I have developed: The linguistic-descriptive expression of the primary term “space-time” can be as well presented mathematically as follows:

 [space-time] = [space]x[time] = s f = s/t = v.